 EWSD has seven full-time educators or assistants, called Technology Integrationists, who work across the district with teachers and students on introducting technology, educating students on the foundations of technological literacy, and teaching the tenets of "digital citizenship."

 The Technology Department at EWSD works to ensure student privacy laws and conduct are adhered to by staff and students by installing security measures on the network and devices used within the district.
 A 'whitelist' method of internet access prevents abuse of use standards set up by the district.
 For more detail, see our C1: Student Records and C8: Student Privacy Rights policies.

 - Students learn about the creation of digital games and websites, as well as about conduct and the impact of online behavior through digital citizenship lessons often integrated into classroom learning with the help of Technology Integrationists.
 For more information about conduct and procedures, see C10: Policy on the Prevention of Harassment, Hazing and Bullying of Students.

-- Two of our schools in EWSD (Essex Middle and Westford) have enacted personal device rules to help improve learning in school.
+- Three of our schools in EWSD (Essex Middle, Essex High, and Westford) have enacted personal device rules to help improve learning in school.
 For details regarding your school's protocol, please contact your school's principal.

 - Visit the Parent-Student Handbook for detailed guidance for families.

 Social Media Guidelines